jmavs21/pretty-repo/README.md

 1. Go to this [page](https://jmavs21.github.io/).
 2. Add the "PrettyRepo" link to your bookmarks.
-3. Then go to any github repo.
-4. Click on the bookmark to see repo hierarchically.
+3. Then go to any github repo and click on the bookmark to see repo hierarchically.

 <img src="usage.gif" width="300" title="Usage">